serey-roth/todolist/README.md

 #### Dashboard
 Users can sign in or out by clicking respective buttons located at the top of the dashboard.
 Clicking the sign in button generates a form in which the user must enter a valid email address and password.
+Furthermore, users can add new projects to the web application by clicking the "Add new project" button.
-Via the dashboard, users also have access to various task categories:
+Via the dashboard, users have access to various task categories:
 * All Tasks: shows all tasks
 * Today: filters for tasks due today
 * This Week: filters for tasks due this week
 * Projects:
   * filters for project-related tasks
-Last but not least, users can add new projects to the web application by clicking the "Add new project" button.

 ## Personal Notes
 1st Version: 2022-07-08 -> 2022-07-13